-It’s almost impossible to imagine a perfect kitchen with a natural stone countertop providing both beauty and practicality.
-A general homeowner thinks that these expensive kitchens are only for trendy or wealthy people.
+It’s almost impossible to imagine a perfect kitchen with a natural stone countertop providing beauty and practicality.
+A general homeowner thinks these expensive kitchens are only for trendy or wealthy people.

-The prices of stone countertops depend upon multi-sided parameters.
-First, we have to understand why some stones’ costs are high and some are low.
-Stone countertops price factors are like aesthetics, functions, features, and installation.
-Please don’t get anxious; let’s first figure out how prices for different countertop stones and gauged.
+The prices of stone countertops and vanity tops depend upon multi-sided parameters.
+First, we must understand why some stones’ costs are high, and some are low.
+Stone countertops’ price factors are like aesthetics, functions, features, and installation.
+Don’t get anxious; let’s first figure out how different countertop stones’ prices are gauged.

-These elements of aesthetics compile into the overall quality of the stone through Grades.
+These elements compile into the overall quality of the stone through Grades:

-A Level 1 or Low-Grade countertop’s fabrication takes place in mass production.
+- Level 1 or Low-Grade countertop fabrication takes place in mass production.
 They are relatively thin and generally come in primary colors and simple designs.

-Finally, Level 3 or High-Grade Countertops fabrication also held in store.
+- Level 3 or High-Grade Countertops fabrication is also held in-store.
 They are thicker than most slabs and contain beautiful and rare colors and designs.

-It would be best if you didn’t ever discriminate against someone’s origins – unless that someone is your future stone countertop.
-The source of the stone influence the pricing as it takes more workforce and traveling costs.
-More workforce and cost spend on importing two sq. ft. of Brazilian Marble than Scottish Marble of the same size.
-It tells that you can discriminate but only for your countertop stone.
+The source of the stone influences the pricing as it takes more workforce and traveling costs.
+More workforce and cost are spent importing two sq. ft. of Brazilian Marble than Scottish Marble of the same size.

-Installation of countertop at your home also takes the workforce and money.
-Cutting and edging the counter slabs is a universal and inherent cost to every installation.
-Riping out your old countertops for new top installation can be an extra cost.
-To avoid that cost, you can use your carpentry skills to take out your deteriorated slabs.
+Installation of countertops at your home also takes the workforce and some finances.
+Ripping out your old countertops for new top installation can be an extra cost.
+You can use your carpentry skills to avoid the cost to take out your deteriorated slabs.
 It helps to save a fair amount of fees for the contractor.

 Stone Countertop Estimates

 Now let’s get to the point you’ve been waiting for: the actual price rate for stone countertops.
-Grab your popcorns and a notebook.
+Grab your popcorn and a notebook.

 (Note: Given prices are average estimates; costs may vary for different designs or colors)

 Known for its durability, unique vein patterns, and glorious colors, Granite is one of the most popular natural stones.
+Granite is a pure stone that is later cut into slabs, fabricated, and then polished to be used on countertops.
 It has the most variations among natural stones, with over 200 selections available at SK Stones Boynton Beach warehouse.

 Granite countertops are available with installation as low as $49 per sq. ft. to $99 per sq. ft.

 Another trendy selection, Marble countertops, possess a gleaming look and crystalline patterns.
-This natural stone is famous amongst home remodelers because of its bolder veining patterns.
-You can select your countertop from over 50 variants of Marble are available at SK Stones warehouse.
+This natural stone comes from China, Pakistan, Spain, and Italy, famous among home remodelers because of its bolder veining patterns.
+You can select your countertop from over 50 variants of Marble available at SK Stones warehouse.

 Marble countertops are available with installation as low as $59 per sq. ft. to $199 per sq. ft.

 Quartz countertops are human-made, very durable, and sophisticated.
-This stone can be made available as per your choice with the least maintenance requirements.
-Quartz slab prices also depend on its services purchased.
+This stone mostly comes from Australia, Mexico, Russia & Brazil, which can be made available as per your choice with the least maintenance requirements.
+Quartz slab prices also depend on the services purchased.
 At SK Stones, dozens of Quartz options are available for you.

 Quartz countertops are available with installation as low as $55 per sq. ft. to $85 per sq. ft.

 Quartzite stone is from the family of Quartz.
-It is a metamorphic rock comprised of sandstone (which contains Quartz).
+It is a metamorphic rock composed of sandstone (which contains Quartz).
 Quartzite gets its beautiful patterns from Quartz’s crystallization after it goes through high temperatures.
-Find various Quartzite counter-tops variations at SK Stones in South Florida.
+Find various Quartzite countertop variations at SK Stones in South Florida.